-Since leaving SF, I’ve been traveling around the world to many different cities and I’m always obsessed with entering a new one for the first time.
+Since leaving SF, I’ve been traveling to many different cities in the world and I’m always obsessed with entering a new one for the first time.
 I always ask myself the same question upon getting there, “Could I live here?”.
 There are a lot of cities that I could most definitely NOT live in, but there are a handful that really call my name.
 A lot of these amazing cities are located in Europe (duh!) and after spending 5 months traveling around, I found my absolute favorite and most livable cities in Europe!

-I’ve compiled this list based on ease of getting around, cool neighborhood vibes, ease of communication (aka people who speak English), great food spots and cafes, great nightlife and a potentially strong expat scene.
+I’ve compiled this list based on ease of getting around, cool neighborhood vibes, quality of living, ease of communication (aka people who speak English), great food spots and cafes, great nightlife and a potentially strong expat scene.

 I’ve finally decided on my top 5 cities in Europe that I could 100% most definitely live in (in order).

 The Most Livable Cities in Europe: A City Girl’s Guide